ContentSquare/readapt/CONTRIBUTING.md

 Feature ideas are great because they make Readapt more useful for the users.

-Normally you can include the following information in a fueature idea issue:
+Please include the following information in a feature idea issue:

-1. *Brief description*: describe shortly your idea
+1. *Brief description*: describe shortly your idea;
-2. *User benefits*: how the user benefits from this feature
+2. *User benefits*: how the user benefits from this feature;
-3. *Existing solutions*: if there are other application that have implemented this feature, please let us know about those.
+3. *Existing solutions*: please share other applications that have the new feature idea already implemented.

+If you are a software developer and you'd like to implement the feature by yourself: you're welcome!
+But before jumping into the code, it's highly advisable to create an feature idea first to discuss it with us.

+## 3. Development environment setup

+Readapt repository is a [lerna](https://lerna.js.org/)-based monorepo consisting of packages and apps.

+Here are the steps you need to perform to setup your environment setup:

+1. Have Node.js version `16` installed.

 ## 2. Opening a pull request

-## 3. Development environment setup

 ## 4. Coding practices